 While most people want the process of separation to be over as quickly as possible, it’s never a good idea to rush through decisions or blithely sign whatever terms are put in front of you just to be rid of the situation.
 Divorce is a grieving process and it can take time to get your head back into an objective space.
 During the process, use the guidance of your lawyer as much as possible to make the best choices for the future.
 And afterwards, try to avoid making major financial decisions for at least six to twelve months – it takes time to adjust to your new situation and you may regret any snap judgemtents you make while you’re still moving past the loss of your old life.

 A good solicitor will aim to be as fair as possible, while of course looking after the interests of their client.
 It helps to take the same approach yourself, no matter how angry you are at your ex.
 A 50/50 division of assets isn’t always possible, but it can be a good starting point to finding a positive solution.
 Try to keep emotions out of financial decisions and approach them with a practical head; you don’t need to agree to one-sided agreements because you feel guilty, or feel that you have to continue to look after your ex because that’s what you’ve always done.
 Equally, there’s no point trying to punish your spouse for past offenses by drawing out the divorce process and being intentionally difficult.
 A successful separation should enable you both to move on with minimal regrets and resentment.

 For more advice on fixed-fee legal services, divorce, and alternative methods of dispute resolution, visit our blog at Frances Lindsay & Co, or get in touch to speak with one of our expert family law solicitors.

-divorce solicitor Beaconsfield, divorce solicitor Berkshire, divorce solicitor Buckinghamshire, divorce solicitor Maidenhead, divorce solicitor Thames Valley, divorce solicitor Windsor, divorce tips
+Tags: divorce solicitor Beaconsfield, divorce solicitor Berkshire, divorce solicitor Buckinghamshire, divorce solicitor Maidenhead, divorce solicitor Thames Valley, divorce solicitor Windsor, divorce tips